IBM-Blockchain-Archive/fabric-images/README.md

 ## Getting started and using Docker Compose

-1. The docker compose files and configurations are located in GitHub.
+1. The Docker Compose files and configurations are located in GitHub.
 If you do not have Git installed, download the appropriate [Git client](https://git-scm.com/downloads) for your OS.
 Now clone the repository:

    ```
 git clone https://github.com/IBM-Blockchain/fabric-images.git